 Fear of God is the beginning of wisdom >>

-Being sensible is always appropriate
+Being sensible is always wise

 (100m) Thy kingdom come